How to block unwanted emails?

 1. Open the “Mail” app

-3. Touch the sender name
+3. Tap the sender's name

-5. “Block this contact”.
+5. "Block this contact.".

 6. Confirm